pezkuwichain/pezkuwi-sdk/bridges/snowbridge/pallets/inbound-queue-v2/README.md

 # Ethereum Inbound Queue V2

-Reads messages from Ethereum and sends them to intended destination on Polkadot, using XCM.
+Reads messages from Ethereum and sends them to intended destination on Pezkuwi, using XCM.

 ## Architecture Overview